 Even though many lenders have a length of employment criteria, you can readily get a car loan if you just started a new job.

-It is okay to fall short in one area (service time at your current post), provided you outperform in the three other measurements.
+It is okay to fall short in one area (service time at your current post), provided you outperform the three other measurements.

-Your standing on three other critical qualifiers determines how long you have to have a job to get a car loan.
+Your standing on three other critical qualifiers determines how long you have a job to get a car loan.
 Lenders do not knock out applicants based on one factor in isolation, such as a six-month length of employment minimum.
 Instead, they often consider the complete picture.

 A person with a very good (740 to 799) to excellent (800+) credit score can often obtain a car loan shortly after starting a new job.
 In this case, their exceptional payment record overshadows the substandard length of employment.

 The minimum credit score needed for a car loan is not a fixed number.
 Lenders may still approve your application if your score falls below 740, even if you recently changed positions.

 You have two other opportunities to make up for a recent career change by choosing a reasonably priced vehicle and making a substantial down payment.

 A person with a low Debt-To-Income (DTI) ratio (less than 35%) does not have to have a job very long to get a car loan.
 In this case, your ability to afford the monthly payments balances the short employment length.

 The DTI drives how pricy a car you can finance.
 Lenders calculate this crucial underwriting variable using a simple formula.

 DTI = Monthly Debt Service/Monthly Income